 Fully Benefit-Responsive Investment Contracts - Investment contracts held by a defined-contribution plan are required to be reported at fair value.
 However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined-contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The Plan holds investment contracts through a pooled separate account.
-During 2011 and 2010, the plan also invested in contracts through a collective trust.
 The Statements of Net Assets Available for Benefits presents the fair value of the investment contracts as well as the adjustment of the investment contracts from fair value to contract value.
 The Statement of Changes in Net Assets Available for Benefits is prepared on a contract value basis.
-The following table presents the gross adjustments of the investment contracts from fair value to contract value.
+Total adjustment from fair value to contract value for fully benefit-responsive investment contracts was \$(18,422) and \$(19,508) for December 31, 2014 and 2013, respectively.